000haitham000/evolib/README.md

 # EvoLib Version 2.1.0 - 10/26/2019
-EvoLib is an open source implementation of NSGA-II and Unified NSGA-III (U-NSGA-III).
+EvoLib is an open source implementation of NSGA-II, NSGA-III and Unified NSGA-III (U-NSGA-III).
 NSGA-II is a well known Evolutionary Multiobjective Optimization (EMO) algorithm than can handle up to two objectives efficiently.
+NSGA-III is a widely used algorithm for handling multi (2, 3) and many (3 to 20) objectives.
+However, NSGA-III was shown to be less efficient with single objective optimization problems.
 U-NSGA-III is an improved version of NSGA-III that enhances the performance of the original algorithm in single objective optimization problems while maintaining its high performance in multi and many objective optimization problems.